katuriBrahmaiah/Azure-VM-Creation/README.md

 # Azure-VM-Creation
-This project contains my Azure learning notes.
+This project demonstrates how I created a Virtual Machine on Microsoft Azure using the Azure Portal.
+It covers VM configuration, networking, NSG rules, and testing connectivity.